Oceaneering International: Global Operations

+The company operates Onshore Remote Operations Centers (OROCs) in Stavanger (Norway), Morgan City (United States), Aberdeen (United Kingdom), and Macaé (Brazil).
+These facilities support remote piloting of subsea vehicles and provide services such as underwater inspections, rig positioning, and asset monitoring.

 Oceaneering Entertainment Systems

-The Oceaneering Entertainment Systems (OES) division is an active developer of educational and entertainment technology, such as the Shuttle Launch Experience at the Kennedy Space Center Visitor Complex in Florida.
-It is based in Orlando, Florida, with an additional site in Hanover, Maryland.
+The Oceaneering Entertainment Systems (OES) was a division of Oceaneering International that developed educational and entertainment technology, such as the Shuttle Launch Experience at the Kennedy Space Center Visitor Complex in Florida.
+It was based in Orlando, Florida, with an additional site in Hanover, Maryland.

-OES was formed in 1992 when Oceaneering International purchased Eastport International, Inc., which specialized in underwater remotely operated vehicles (ROVs) and had recently been contracted by Universal Studios Florida to redesign and build the animatronic sharks for its Jaws attraction.
+OES was formed in 1992 following Oceaneering International’s acquisition of Eastport International, Inc., a company specializing in underwater remotely operated vehicles (ROVs).
+Eastport had recently been contracted by Universal Studios Florida to redesign and build the animatronic sharks for its Jaws attraction.
 The original animatronics, ride system and control system had malfunctioned, causing the attraction to close soon after its grand opening.
-After Eastport's acquisition by Oceaneering, the themed attraction work was moved to the new OES division, which completed the Jaws contract.
+After the acquisition, themed attraction work was moved to the new OES division, which completed the Jaws contract.